 – Turned towards the door

-–> lack of interest, impatient to get out (avoid this position when trying to influence someone!)
+–> could indicate a lack of interest, impatient to get out (avoid this position when trying to make a good impression!)

 To know which meaning is correct, you need to look at: